LottieAnning/LIFE4136_rotation3/README.md

 ```
 aa.genlight
 ```
-This will tell you basic information about your genlight object, for example how many individuals in sample.
+This will tell you basic information about your genlight object, for example, how many individuals in sample.

 If you want to see the individual names: ```indNames(aa.genlight)```

 If you want to see the populations and number of them, run: ```unique(pop(aa.genlight))```

-If you want to see the variety of ploidy in sample, run: ```unique(ploidy(aa.genlight))```
+If you want to see the variety of ploidy, run: ```unique(ploidy(aa.genlight))```

 ### 3.3 Run an initial PCA: